Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The numerical scheme

-In this work, we choose an approximate Riemann solution consisting of two intermediate states, as shown in the right panel of \cref{fig:Riemann_solver}.
-Its expression, for given left and right states $W_L$ and $W_R$, is as follows:
+In this work, we choose an approximate Riemann solution consisting of two intermediate states, as shown in the right panel of \cref{fig:Riemann_solver}. {Note that the middle wave corresponds here to a wave with velocity zero, unlike other well-known approximate Riemann solvers, like the HLLC solver from~\cite{Toro1994}, where the middle wave is an approximation of the contact wave with velocity $u$.
+As a consequence, the present structure may lead to diffused contact waves.
+The expression of the approximate Riemann solution}, for two given left and right states $W_L$ and $W_R$, is as follows